buhowski/react-typescript/public/text-data/games/Cossacks/PreviewCossacksEN.md

 # Cossacks RPG

-A Zaporozhian Cossack with no past and mysterious powers accidentally gets entangled in church conspiracies leading to the truth about his origin — a truth that could destroy not only his life but the entire world if revealed.
+A mysterious figure with unknown powers is accidentally drawn into church conspiracies that lead to the truth about his origins — a truth that could destroy not only his life but the entire world if revealed.

 [mobile-slider]